-1. The sixty-six canonical books of the Bible as originally written were inspired of God, hence free from error.
+1. The sixty-six canonical books of the Bible as originally written were inspired by God, hence free from error.
 They constitute the only infallible guide in faith and practice.

 2. There is one God, the Creator and Preserver of all things, infinite in being and perfection.
 He exists eternally in three Persons: the Father, the Son, and the Holy Spirit, who are of one substance and equal in power and glory.

-3. God created Adam and Eve in his own image.
-By disobedience, they fell from their sinless state through the temptation by Satan.
-This fall plunged humanity into a state of sin and spiritual death, and brought upon the entire race the sentence of eternal death.
+3. God created Adam and Eve in His own image.
+By disobedience, they fell from their sinless state through the temptation of Satan.
+This fall plunged humanity into a state of sin and spiritual death and brought upon the entire race the sentence of eternal death.
 From this condition we can be saved only by the grace of God, through faith, on the basis of the work of Christ, and by the agency of the Holy Spirit.